Podnet/MCP2515/README.md

-# A blank Mongoose OS library
+# A MCP2515 Mongoose OS library

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This library is intended to be used as a
+MCP2515 compat for Mongoose OS.